 The practicum student is expected to initiate contact with the field and university supervisors both as required and as needed.
 The ability to evaluate one's own professional limitations and competent communication with supervisors are important skills that are developed during practica experiences.
-Supervision provides an opportunity for both formative and summative assessment of practicum student strengths and weaknesses, enhances the practicum student's professional growth, and provides an avenue for monitoring the welfare of students, teachers, and families served by the practicum student.
+University and field supervision provides an opportunity for both formative and summative assessment of practicum student strengths and weaknesses, enhances the practicum student's professional growth, and provides an avenue for monitoring the welfare of students, teachers, and families served by the practicum student.
+Each practicum experience in the field is paired with university practicum supervision in the form of a 1-3 credit course.
 Practicum students are expected to meet with their supervisors prepared with specific questions and issues.
 Making the most of supervision requires advance preparation on the part of the practicum student.
 It is assumed that practicum students will have explored multiple avenues to answer their questions prior to supervision so that this time may be effectively used to discuss possible next steps.